loulai/Creating_Instagram/README.md

 Timeline
 ---

-This is what my Lougram looked like before Bootstrap:
+This is what Lougram looked like before Bootstrap:
 ![](README_images/img/unstyled_instagram.png)